jchandleroneal/microsoft-movie-analysis/README.md

 ---

-The 10 actors with the highest avereage profit appeared in the most successful 80% of the time.
+The 10 actors with the highest average profit appeared in the most successful 80% of the time.

 ![pie plot](images/pie_plot.png)